Human-Connection/Human-Connection/concept/concept.md

 2. In a second step we will go live into the public with an advanced feature set which includes also all the functionality in code and organisation that will be needed to drive a bigger public social network.

-3. In a third step all the remaining Features will be implemented to build the full product.
+3. In a third step all the remaining features will be implemented to build the full product.

 ### User Account